commitgcp/customer-onboarding-automation/tutorial.md

 These are the same project IDs you provided in the last step.

 You will be prompted for a Billing Account ID.
-To find this, go to the Billing page: https://console.cloud.google.com/billing and from there, find the desired sub-billing account, and go to "Account Management".
+To find this, go to the Billing page: https://console.cloud.google.com/billing and click on the name of the desired sub-billing account, and go to "Account Management" in the toolbar on the left.

 Click "Next" when you've finished.

 ## Step 4 - Close Old Billing Account

 In order to avoid confusion, we will close the old billing account.
-To find this, go to the Billing page: https://console.cloud.google.com/billing , under “Account Management” in page of the old billing account you will see the option to “Close Billing Account”.
+To find this, go to the Billing page: https://console.cloud.google.com/billing and click on the name of the old billing account.
+Go to “Account Management” in the toolbar on the left, and you will see the option to “Close Billing Account” near the top of the page, under the search bar.

 Click "Next" when you've finished.